optimizely/labs/labs/computing-experiment-metrics/index.md

 ### Metric: Product detail page views per visitor

-In this query we the number of product detail page views per visitor
+In this query we count the number of product detail page views per visitor

 ```python